vedanthv/VideoProcessingInPython/README.md

 ▶ Generate the final video highlights<br><br>

 ### 📷 Video Footage for the Project
-The [video footage](https://drive.google.com/file/d/18uSa-F8JMJHuE53FlKSuaQs1R2LWVvqg/view?usp=sharing) we are using is a 23 minutes clip of the cricket match between India and West Indies.
+The [video footage](https://drive.google.com/file/d/18uSa-F8JMJHuE53FlKSuaQs1R2LWVvqg/view?usp=sharing) we are using is a 23 minutes clip of the cricket match between India and West Indies.<br>
 In **Step 2** we are extracting the audio.
 Find the extracted `.wav` audio file [here](https://drive.google.com/file/d/1820vX4kGLHhaKxVCUysPtmFUd8QCR7N7/view?usp=sharing)